kellynkts/Udacity_Data_Analyst_Nanodegree/P7-Design_an_A-B_Test/README.md

 * Number of pageviews needed: 685,325
 * Duration of Experiment = 685,325 / 40,000 = 17.1 days

 From the above, noted that the duration of experiment is 17.1 days, which we would need to round-up to 18 days.
 If we round-down to 17 days, then we might not achieve the number of pageviews required.
-In conclusion, an experiment that requires 18 days seems satisfactory.
+In conclusion, an experiment that requires 18 days would be deemed satisfactory.

 ## Experiment Analysis